RohitGupta1237/textToVisual/README.md

 steps to run :
 1. open the project link
-2. enter name and object you wish to visualise
+2. enter your name and the object you wish to visualise
 3. click on get started
+4. You will see the images of desired object.

 project url: